|Lecture:||Thursdays, 5:10-7:00pm, CIWW 312|

 dragon book, except

-H references that link to handouts with
+H references to sections of

 Note that the contents of every provided link is subject to change up to end of the lecture it is associated with.